Protector of the Confederation of the Rhine

 Protector of the Confederation of the Rhine was the title held by Napoleon, Emperor of the French, in his function as leader of the Confederation of the Rhine (1806–1813).
 The term in French was Protecteur de la Confédération, in German Protector des rheinischen Bundes.
 The title was created by the Treaty of the Confederation of the Rhine, which was an international treaty between the emperor and some German princes.
 The treaty text mentions the emperor only once explicitly:

 Art.
 12. His Majesty the Emperor of the French will be called Protector of the Rhenish Confederation, and in this virtue the same will appoint the successor of the prince-primate after every departure.

 The prince-primate was the chair of the Federal Assembly, the unrealised convention of the member states.
 The treaty remains silent about the function of the federal protector.
 For example, the treaty does not say that the protector guarantees the territorial integrity of the member states, although the treaty adjusts a number of territorial changes.

 For Napoleon, the Confederation of the Rhine was an instrument to secure the military support of the Rhenish states when necessary.
-The power balance was one-sided; France alone decided when to mobilize (Art .36).
+The power balance was one-sided; France alone decided when to mobilise (Art .36).
 France and the Rhenish states were allowed to negotiate international treaties, including with states outside of the Confederation.
 The protector usually did not consult with his allies at the important peace settlements of the time.

 The treaty says that the Rhenish states had to be independent from foreign powers.
 They were allowed to decline their sovereignty in total or partially only to other Rhenish states (Art.
 7, Art.
 8).
-In 1810 and 1811 the member states Westphalia and Berg ceded territory to France.
+In 1810 and 1811, the member states Westphalia and Berg ceded territory to France.
 As France was not a member of the Confederation, they violated Art.
 8.